deczak/deczak_cms/README.md

-# The Thing
+# The project

 Development of a CMS like the other thousends in the world.

 More information coming later, i'm just doing some tests at the moment.
+It is at an early stage.

 # Requirements